sensei-hacker/inavwiki/Failsafe.md

 ## Configuration of receiver

-You have two options on how to configure receiver:
+You have several options on how to configure receiver:

 ### Option one